CAFM-Connect/BIM-Profiles/ProfileFiles/BimProfil.CC.BTGA.V10/ReadMe.md

 This classification is based on
 - extended structure following DIN 276
 - the base classes covered in VDI 3805
+- anything we didn't find in both above

+This classification isn't complete, so any addition is welcome!

 To extend this classification, please fork the repo from [CAFM-Connect/BIM-Profiles](https://github.com/CAFM-Connect/BIM-Profiles) and send pull requests with you extensions.